 The Bottom Line

-International REITs are a great way to diversify a portfolio and build exposure to real estate markets around the world.
-Often, the best way to invest in international REITs is using ETFs, since they are traded on a U.S. exchange and provide greater liquidity than individual foreign REITs.
+International REITs are a great way to diversify a portfolio and build exposure to real estate markets worldwide.
+Often, the best way to invest in international REITs is using ETFs since they are traded on a U.S. exchange and provide greater liquidity than individual foreign REITs.